“OK, let's shoot for Wednesday.”

 You're planning to meet a woman who you met on an online dating site.
 You've been e-mailing her, and she wrote back with her schedule.
 Today's Monday.
 She can't meet this week, but she can meet next week on Wednesday.
-You want to agree to that time.
-You write:
+You write this to agree to meet that day.

 OK, let's shoot for Wednesday.